Harsh3363/secrets/README.md

 ![SC4](https://user-images.githubusercontent.com/72756692/152388828-9d3750e5-ecb6-4ba1-a7f2-fc2fe2e42c6d.png)

 After all this you can simply logout.
-Note it used COOKIES to store your login session.
+Note it uses COOKIES to store your login session.